How to buy a KiwiBuild home

 2. Ready to buy

 Once you’re ready to buy, and you know you’re eligible for a KiwiBuild home, you need to fill in an online application to prove you meet the KiwiBuild requirements, and meet with a bank or lending institute to discuss your mortgage options.
-This is called the pre-qualification stage.
+This is called the eligibility stage.

-Your pre-qualification will remain valid for six months, so it’s a good idea to familiarise yourself with the system and the documentation you require.
+Your KiwiBuild eligibility will remain valid for six months, so it’s a good idea to familiarise yourself with the system and the documentation you require.
 Make sure you’re ready to apply when you see your ideal KiwiBuild home coming to market.

-The pre-qualification process is separate from entering a KiwiBuild ballot for a home or buying a home direct.
+The eligibility process is separate from entering a KiwiBuild ballot for a home or buying a home direct.

 3. Enter a ballot for a KiwiBuild home or buy one direct